Iron Fist (album): "Fast" Eddie's departure

 After the second date on 14 May at New York's Palladium, Clarke left the band, his replacement being former Thin Lizzy guitarist Brian Robertson with the tour recommencing a week later on 21 May in Detroit.
-Bad feelings between Kilmister and Clarke had been simmering for a while, but the breaking point came when Lemmy decided to record a cover of the Tammy Wynette country classic "Stand By Your Man" with Wendy O' Williams and the Plasmatics.
+Bad feelings between Kilmister and Clarke had been simmering for a while, but the breaking point came when Lemmy decided to record a cover of the Tammy Wynette country classic "Stand By Your Man" with Wendy O. Williams and the Plasmatics.
 Asked to play on the single, Clarke quit the band.
 Lemmy reflected on the guitarist's departure in his 2002 memoir:

 Lemmy reiterated in 2000 that Iron Fist was:

 Clarke maintains in The Guts and the Glory:

 Critical reception

 AllMusic enthuses Iron Fist is "a fine Motörhead album, and there's not much at all to complain about here", but concedes "Clarke's production is a bit sterile" while lauding "several standout songs... amid a strong selection overall".
-Amazon.com calls the album "a twelve-fingered mutation of an album with a clutch of gem-studded tracks..."